Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 Tengboche/Deboche to Dingboche: Next, hike 10.8 kilometers (6.71 miles) from Tengboche/Deboche to Dingboche over 5 hours and 30 minutes.
 You will climb from 12,697 feet (3,870 meters) with 64% oxygen to Dingboche at 14,469 feet (4,410 meters), where the oxygen level decreases to 59%.

 Dingboche to Lobuche: From Dingboche, trek 7.9 kilometers (4.9 miles) to Lobuche in about five hours.
-Starting at 14,469 feet (4,410 meters), you will ascend to 16,109 feet (4,910 meters), gaining 2,008 feet (612 meters) in elevation with a net elevation gain of 1,640 feet (500 meters).
+Starting at 14,469 feet (4,410 meters), you will ascend to 16,109 feet (4,910 meters), gaining 2,008 feet (612 meters) and a net gain of 1,640 feet (500 meters).

 Lobuche to Gorakshep: Proceed from Lobuche to Gorakshep, covering 4.3 kilometers (2.67 miles) in 3 hours.
 Elevate from 16,142 feet (4,920 meters) with 56% oxygen to Gorakshep at 16,863 feet (5,140 meters), where the oxygen level is 54%.

 Gorakshep to Everest Base Camp (EBC): Finally, hike 3.5 kilometers (2.17 miles) from Gorakshep to Everest Base Camp in approximately two hours.
 You will ascend from 16,863 feet (5,140 meters) to 17,598 feet (5,364 meters), experiencing an elevation change of 735 feet (224 meters) and a slight decrease in oxygen to 53% of sea level.
-The round trip to EBC takes about four hours and 30 minutes.
+The round-trip to EBC takes about 4.5 hours.

 Altitude Sickness